BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_evil/barad_dur.md

 - **The Flames of Evil** `BRUTAL POWER ATTACK`

 Single strike against one model.
-If they survive, they are Set Ablaze.
+If they survive, they are [Set Ablaze].

 </div>